codacy/docs/docs/release-notes/cloud/cloud-release-notes-|-29-march-2019.md

 -   We updated TSLint to version [5.14.0](https://www.npmjs.com/package/tslint/v/5.14.0).

--   As a way of improving performance, we've stopped analysis for inactive, free and open-source accounts and we've communicated to those impacted by this measure.
+-   As a way of improving performance, we've stopped analysis for inactive, free, and open-source accounts and we've communicated to those impacted by this measure.
 This was done so we could allocate more resources to people that are actively using Codacy.

 -   We removed the option to add projects using a Git URL.
-Projects that were added before the 12th Feb 2019 will continue to be analyzed as usual.
+Projects that were added before February 12, 2019, will continue to be analyzed as usual.

 -   As part of our performance improvement measures, we've implemented an upper limit of 150 Kb for file sizes that should be considered for analysis.
 This means that: